basarat/typescript-book/docs/testing/jest.md

 }
 ```

+(If your `package.json` file contains `"type": "module"`, which causes Node to assume modules are in es6 format, you can convert the above to es6 format by replacing the top line to `export default { ` .)

 Explanation:

 * We always recommend having *all* TypeScript files in a `src` folder in your project.
 We assume this is true and specify this using the `roots` option.